CloudBerry Backup supports BitLocker-encrypted volume backup and restore.

 Note that the Bitlocker-encrypted partition backup dataset contains the whole partition and includes free space.
-For example, 2 GB partition with 50 MB occupied space will be of 2 GB size on backup storage.
-On the drawing below, the latest backup (with the 53 MB Size on Storage value) is with the disabled Keep BitLocker option and the previous backup (with the 1,95 GB Size on Storage value) is with the Keep BitLocker option enabled.
+For example, a 2 GB partition with 50 MB occupied space will be of 2 GB size on backup storage.
+On the drawing below, the latest backup (with the 53 MB Size on Storage value) is with the disabled Keep BitLocker option and the previous backup (with the 1,95 GB Size on Storage value) is with the Keep BitLocker option enabled

 Restore of BitLocker-Encrypted Volumes

 If you restore a BitLocker-encrypted volume that was backed up in its encrypted state with the Keep Bitlocker option enabled, the volume will be mounted to the specified location without any changes.